MontiCore/sequence-diagram/README.md

 using the produced SD CLI tool.

 ### First Steps
-Executing the produced Jar file without any options prints usage information of the CLI tool on the console:
+Executing the produced Jar file without any options prints usage information of the CLI tool to the console:
 ```
 java -jar SD4DevelopmentCLI.jar
 usage: SD4DevelopmentCLI